zstata/cs1666_organization/teams/PuzzleStealth.md

 ## General Milestones

-* Agent can move around in an environment
+* Agent can move around in environment and is stopped by walls and obstacles.
-* Hacker can see simplified representation of facility
+* Hacker can see simplified representation of facility in one window
 * Hacker has multiple windows
-* Hacker can access subsystems
+* Hacker can access subsystems (Cameras, computers, security lasers, guard trackers, etc.)
+* Agent can interact with systems (lockpick doors, etc.)
 * Agent can give Hacker access to systems
-* Both players have puzzles to solve to access systems
+* Both players have puzzles to solve to access systems (word search for password, torn document puzzle, simon says, scrambled wires, lockpicking)
-* Collaborative puzzles
+* Collaborative puzzles (Hacker/Agent has information that the other doesn't, must share information to solve, like a maze where only the hacker sees the obstacles and must guide Agent through)
 * Agent can interact with guards (KO, kill, etc).

 ...